PSTAT197-F23/group-sandbox-team9section1/class-activity/ryan-sevilla.md

 # about me
-i just wrote down a fun fact about myself
+i just wrote down a fun fact about myself?